 When extending a house, one of the first decisions to make is construction type.
 From oak and timber frames to frameless glass boxes, vaulted ceilings and cantilevered extensions, this first section talks you through extension construction types, ultimately ensuring you choose the right one for your property and budget.

 Oak frame extensions make a standout addition to any property – either as a single or double storey, orangery or sunroom – but they're particularly suited to period homes, adding more value to this style of house than any other extension construction type.

 This is due, in part, to their recognised longevity and energy efficiency.
 While old construction methods are used to achieve a surprisingly versatile selection of desired finishes, it's the use of modern technology that ensures today's oak frame extensions meet the standards set for efficiency.
-Read our feature on planning (and completing) an oak frame extension for a greater insight.
+Read our feature on planning an oak frame extension for a greater insight.

 Looking for reputable companies to make your oak frame extension dreams a reality?
 We'd recommend:

 - Crown Oak Buildings